Shenzhen: Culture

 As part of turning Shenzhen into a cultural city, the municipal government established the "Library City" (图书馆之城) concept in 2003.
 The plan would create a library network within the city through library construction, service improvement, and create a comfortable reading environment.
 By the end of 2015, Shenzhen has 620 public libraries, including 3 city-level public libraries, 8 district-level public libraries, and 609 grassroots libraries.
 Notable libraries include the Shenzhen Library and the Shenzhen Children's Library.
 Shenzhen also has bookstores, with the most notable being Shenzhen Book City in the Futian District.
 With an operating area of 42000 m2, it claimed to be the largest bookstore of Asia at the time of its opening.
-Shenzhen has a number of museums and art galleries, such as the Shenzhen Museum, the Shenzhen Art Museum, the Shekou Maritime Museum, the Longgang Museum of Hakka Culture, the Shenzhen Museum of Contemporary Art, and the He Xiangning Art Museum.
+Shenzhen has a number of museums and art galleries, such as the Shenzhen Museum, the Shenzhen Art Museum, the Shekou Maritime Museum, the Longgang Museum of Hakka Culture, Shenzhen Museum of Contemporary Art and Urban Planning, and the He Xiangning Art Museum.
 Shenzhen also has a few theaters, notably the Shenzhen Concert Hall, the Shenzhen Grand Theater, and the Shenzhen Poly Theater.